 Our Health Visitors run baby clinics in the old Health Centre across the road from the Surgery.
 Health visitors mainly work with families with children under five years old, offering support and advice on feeding, sleeping, growth and development, and offering help for new mums and families needing support.

 District nurses offer a range of care in the community including post-operative care, leg ulcer care, catheter care and palliative care in terminal illness.
 Again we are lucky to have a marvellous team working with us.
 The district nurses can be contacted on their direct number, 01440 710036.

 The Nurse practitioners offer a comprehensive women's health service.
 This includes a complete contraception service including oral, injective and emergency contraception.
-Liz also fits and removes contraceptive implants and holds a regular intrauterine device/system (coil) fitting clinic.

 Oral contraception should be reviewed 3 months after initiation or change and then a minimum of annually.

 For the maturing lady, menopause symptoms can be problematic.
 Discussion of available treatments with assessment and review of Hormone Replacement Therapy (HRT) can be offered by the Nurse Practitioners.

 HRT should be reviewed 3 months after initiation or change and then a minimum of annually (if you have not had a review for some time you will be invited to do so with your next prescription request).

 Schools and nursing homes